Why Mago 1.0.0 Won't Ship With an LSP

 • Virtual filesystem support

-Each of these will be available as CLI tools or library components, allowing the community to benefit from them immediately while we integrate them into a cohesive LSP.
+Each of these will be available as CLI tools or library components, allowing the community to benefit from them immediately while I integrate them into a cohesive LSP.

 Mago 2.0.0: The Complete LSP